gavinlyonsrepo/pic_16F1619_projects/projects/LCD16x02/README.md

 HD44780 based character LCD displays use 14 wire connections: 8 data lines (D0-D7), 3 control lines (RS, E, R/W), and three power lines (Vdd, Vss, Vee).
 Some LCDs come with backlight features that help reading display data in low illumination conditions.
 They have two additional connections (LED+ and LED- or A and K).

-The control pin R/W determines if the data transfer between the LCD module and an external microcontroller are actual character data or command/status.
+The control pin RS determines if the data transfer between the LCD module and an external microcontroller are actual character data or command/status.
 The enable pin (E) initiates the actual data transfer.
 When writing to the LCD display, the data is transferred only on the high to low transition of the E pin.
+Read/Write(RW): This signal is used to write the data/cmd to LCD and reads the busy flag of LCD.
+For write operation the RW should be LOW and for read operation the R/W should be HIGH.

 The Vdd pin (2) should be connected to the positive power supply and Vss (1) to ground.
 Pin 3 (Vee) is for display contrast adjustment.